 Variability has emerged as a fundamental challenge to IC design in scaled CMOS technology; and it has profound impact on nearly all aspects of circuit performance.
 While some of the negative effects of variability can be handled via improvements in the manufacturing process, comprehensive methods are necessary to assess and manage the negative effects of variability, which in turn requires accurate and tractable variability models.
 The goal of the VMC workshop is to provide a forum for theoreticians and practitioners to freely exchange opinions on current practices as well as future research needs in variability modeling and characterization.
 The 2015 VMC was co-organized with NSF-SRC NEEDS.

 Annual summer schools address nanoelectronics from science to circuits and systems.
-(2014 NEEDS Summer School on Spintronics is now available.)
+(2015 Summer School on Uncertainty Quantification is now available.)

 This workshop presented a tutorial introduction to the Matlab-based compact model development platform being developed at UC Berkeley.

 Compact models must get the physics right, work reliably over bias, geometry, and temperature, interact properly with the circuit simulators in which they are implemented, run efficiently, and follow impeccable software development practices.
 This workshop will be a detailed deep-dive into an industrial strength Verilog-A code for the R3 model for JFETs, diffused resistors, and polysilicon resistors.
 Do not think that a “resistor” is a trivially simple device to model: real resistors are affected by depletion pinching, velocity saturation, and self-heating, and to properly account for all of these effects, while ensuring no unphysical model behavior, is not trivial.
 But it is not as complex as a complete MOS or bipolar transistor model – so is ideal as a training vehicle for compact modeling.

 Seminar series on a variety of topics in nanotechnology – from materials to compact models to circuits, systems, and applications.